andreasdominik/Susi/docs/src/pages/install.md

 ```

 #### sox:
-the Swiss Army knife of sound processing programs (SoX - Sound eXchange)
+sox
 is used for recording and playing sound.
 It must be installed on the main
-installaion and on all satellites.
+installation and on all satellites.
 In addition ffmpeg and and libsox-fmt-mp3
 might be necessary in order to be able to play all types of audio files.

 After installation sox can be tested with `rec firstaudio.wav` and